-This article aims to shed light on the word “life” used within the Bible.
-This word, as with many words in the Bible, is often translated the same in English despite originating from different words in the Hebrew and Greek languages.
-Although the translation may be accurate, or simply not having a better word in English, the intended meaning quite often goes beyond the literal meaning of the word.
+This post aims to shed light on the word “life” used within the Bible.
+As with many words in the Bible, “life” is often translated the same in English despite originating from various Hebrew and Greek words.
+Although the translation may be accurate or not have a better word in English, the intended meaning quite often goes beyond the word’s literal meaning.

 Today’s definition of life